AaltoAsia/odf2csv/README.md

 # odf2csv
-Command line tool for converting O-DF to CSV
+Command line tool for converting O-DF to CSV. **Needs python3.7 or newer.**

 Usage
 --------